 Our institution today

-Today Kauno Kolegija / University of Applied Sciences is one of the largest professional higher education institutions in Lithuania, with a community of over 7 600 students, about 1000 employees and over 20 000 graduates, who have successfully established their careers in Lithuanian and foreign companies.
+Today Kauno Kolegija / University of Applied Sciences is one of the largest professional higher education institutions in Lithuania, with a community of over 6000 students, about 1000 employees and about 30 000 graduates, who have successfully established their careers in Lithuanian and foreign companies.
 The university delivers the first cycle studies in the areas of technology, biomedicine, humanities, social sciences and art leading to the Professional bachelor’s degree.
-The university has seven faculties and 2 regional departments.
+The university has four faculties and one regional departments.